-Adding the related course grade points and the TEAS Adjusted Individual Total Score will determine the ranking score used in the selection process.
-The 20 applicants with the highest-ranked scores will be accepted.
+The 20 applicants with the highest ranked scores will be admitted each fall.
 In the event of a tie, the applicant with the higher Science Score on the TEAS will be ranked higher.
-An alternate list will also be maintained in ranking order.
-Applicants not admitted to the program must reapply and complete a new MAR Review in order to be considered for the following year's class.
+An alternate list will be maintained in ranking order.
+Alternates will only be admitted if a space becomes available.
+Applicants not admitted to the spring program must reapply and complete a MAR application for consideration to the fall program.
+Applicants not admitted to the fall program must reapply for future consideration.